 Maximum Time Frame

-A student’s total cumulative attempted hours may not exceed 192 hours.
-This is based on 128 hours required for a degree.
-(150% of the typical Maryville College Bachelor’s Degree program or 128 hours * 150% = 192) Maximum hours for degrees that require more than 128 hours would be calculated the same way.
+A student’s total cumulative attempted hours may not exceed 180 hours.
+This is based on 120 hours required for a degree.
+(150% of the typical Maryville College Bachelor’s Degree Program or 120 hours * 150% = 180) Maximum hours for degrees that require more than 120 hours would be calculated the same way.

 Evaluation and Notification

-The Financial Aid Office will monitor qualitative, quantitative (pace) and maximum time frame requirements after the end of each term and determine a student’s status.
+The Financial Aid Office will monitor Qualitative, Quantitative (pace) and Maximum Time Frame requirements after the end of each term and determine a student’s status.
 If SAP is not being met, the following process will be taken.
-All notifications will be sent to the student’s Maryville College e-mail address and the student’s permanent address as noted on the Free Application for Federal Aid (FAFSA).
+All notifications will be sent to the student’s Maryville College email address and the student’s permanent address as noted on the Free Application for Federal Student Aid (FAFSA).

-Students who fail to meet SAP for the first time (excluding students that have attempted 150% of the credits required for their degree) will be placed in a warning status for one term and are expected to meet SAP requirements by the end of the following term of enrollment.
-Students who fail to meet SAP requirements at the end of the warning status will be placed on financial aid suspension.
+Financial Aid Warning – Students who fail to meet SAP for the first time (excluding students that have attempted 150% of the credits required for their degree) will be placed in a Warning Status for one term and are expected to meet SAP requirements by the end of the following term of enrollment.
+Students who fail to meet SAP requirements at the end of the Warning Status will be placed on financial aid suspension.
 Students may appeal this suspension to the Maryville College Appeals Committee and, if their appeal is approved, will be placed on strict financial aid probation that will include an academic plan.
-They will retain financial aid eligibility as long as they continue to follow and meet the terms of the academic plan.
+They will retain financial aid eligibility as long as they continue to follow and meet the terms of their academic plan.

-Students who do not meet the terms of their academic plan, the cumulative grade point average standard, and/or pace will be placed on Financial Aid Suspension.
-Students on financial aid suspension are not eligible to receive any Title IV Aid as outlined above, and all aid will be cancelled for future semesters until the student has regained SAP.
-Students allowed to re-enroll while on Financial Aid Suspension can apply for an alternative or private loan or can pay tuition out of pocket.
+Financial Aid Suspension – Students who do not meet the terms of their academic plan, the cumulative grade point average standard, and/or Pace will be placed on Financial Aid Suspension.
+Students on Financial Aid Suspension are not eligible to receive any Title IV Aid as outlined above and all aid will be cancelled for future semesters until the student has regained SAP.
+Students allowed to re-enroll while on Financial Aid Suspension can apply for an alternative or private loan or pay out of pocket.

 Appeal Deadline for Submission

-The student will receive a letter (permanent address indicated on FAFSA) and an e-mail (Maryville College e-mail address) regarding failure to meet the standards of Title IV Federal Satisfactory Academic Progress Policy.
+The student will receive a letter (permanent address indicated on FAFSA) and an email (Maryville College email address) regarding failure to meet the standards of Title IV Federal Satisfactory Academic Progress Policy.
 This letter will inform the student of the deadline date for submitting an appeal.
 The appeal must be submitted on or before the deadline date as stated in the letter.
-The student should pay close attention to the deadline for submission of the appeal.
+The student should pay close attention to the deadline for submission of their appeal.